 “Great and worthwhile read Dennis, and I especially liked how your story and postscript worked together to create a message that is both as beautiful as it is true and meaningful.
-Hopefully, the core of it sinks into everyone and anyone reading it.” –Michael Koontz
+Hopefully the core of it sinks in to every and anyone reading it.” –Michael Koontz

 I flipped over the wreath in my hands to make sure the wire loop was secure.
-On the back was the small tag my wife put on all our keepsakes, so she’ll know when we got them.
-I smoothed the corner of the label that had curled; its blue ink had faded.
+On the back was my wife’s small tag on all our keepsakes, so she’ll know when we got them.
+I smoothed the curled corner of the label; its blue ink had faded.
 That was a good year.
 My job had been going well, and with cash from exercising stock options and selling the shares for the down payment, we’d bought the house.

 It seemed an eternity since.

 Instead of hanging the wreath, I thought about our home back then.
-It had plenty of room to raise a family, a fireplace, a beautiful yard and an office for me.
-We had looked forward to it for so long, dreaming of the day when we wouldn’t be jammed in a small apartment like the one we’d lived in since our marriage six years before.
+Plenty of room to raise a family, a fireplace, a beautiful yard, and an office for me.
+We had looked forward to it for so long.
+Dreaming of the day when we wouldn’t be jammed in a small apartment like the one we’d lived in since our marriage six years before.
 It had grown tinier with Anna’s birth just after our third anniversary.

-During the winters in our home, on cold nights we always made a fire.
-I insisted on real wood; not those fake logs and bought a cord at a time.
-Sometimes getting bigger pieces to split myself in the backyard and bring in to stock the wood box next to the hearth.
+During the winters in our home, we always made a fire on frosty nights.
+I insisted on natural wood, not those fake logs, and bought a cord at a time.
+Sometimes getting bigger pieces to split in the backyard and bring in to stock the wood box next to the hearth.
 I can still feel the heft of the ax and the blade’s bite into the wood.
 A solid sensation from hand to wrist and up through my arms ending in a sharp, crisp sound in the frigid air.
 In some primal way, it meant something… that tactile sense anchored the setting—and me—at that moment: a man cutting firewood to keep his family warm at night.
 The making of the fire: kindling and some wadded newspaper to get the smaller pieces going.
 The first smell of wood smoke as it caught… the crackling and snapping sound as the flames ate into the wood.
 The moment of holding my hands to the fire to warm them as I watched it dance.
 It felt good.

 The neighborhood had put up Christmas decorations and lights earlier in the day.
-The streetlamps outside wrapped in silver, blue, and gold shimmered just beyond the rattling, frosted pane.
-Inside on the windowsill, reflected on the glass, sat a set of three plastic candles with flickering red, flame-shaped, bulbs on a molded holly berry base whose green had rubbed mostly away leaving yellowing-plastic leaves.
+The streetlamps outside, wrapped in silver, blue, and gold, shimmered just beyond the rattling frosted pane.
+Inside on the windowsill, reflected on the glass, sat a set of three plastic candles with flickering red, flame-shaped bulbs on a molded holly-berry base whose green had mostly rubbed away, leaving yellowing-plastic leaves.
 A cherished decoration from Diane’s childhood.
-Outside or in, the colors pale shades of holidays past.
+Outside or in, the colors were pale shades of holidays past.
 I shook my head, but that didn’t help me see them more clearly.

 I heard laughter, pure… the ring of the sweetest of bells, and turned.
 Anna sat at the table in the tiny combination kitchen and eating area.
-Smiling and laughing, she was making gingerbread houses with Diane, whose apron stretched tight over the unplanned for child that would come with the New Year.
-Anna looked at me with the gap-toothed Cheshire cat grin she had since losing two top front teeth.
-She was beautiful like her mom who saw me watching and beckoned.
+Smiling and laughing, she made gingerbread houses with Diane, whose apron stretched tight over the unplanned child that would come with the New Year.
+Anna looked at me with the gap-toothed Cheshire cat grin she bestowed on everyone since losing two top front teeth.
+She was beautiful, like her mom, who saw me watching and beckoned.